 Contrary to what many people think, Bubble pages are quite responsive.
 The apps built on the Bubble platform can automatically adjust to fit different devices with different screen sizes.
 The only caveat is that you may have to configure a few settings for your page to remain optimally functional as the width changes.
 You can follow this link if you need a guide on how to build responsive pages with Bubble.

-Bubble is much more affordable than hiring a developer, or any other alternative for building a functional web or mobile app.
+Bubble is much more affordable than hiring a developer, or any other alternative to build a functional web or to create dynamic mobile apps.
 The platform has a free plan that provides access to some basic features.
 However, you can't deploy your app or test out any of Bubble's advanced capabilities.
 To do that, you'll need to subscribe to any of the paid plans.
 Realistically, you'll need at least $25 to build a functional application but you should be prepared to spend much more if you want an application with top-notch functionalities.

 Aside from the advantages above, Bubble also boasts a vibrant community and other necessary tools to make your next app development project successful.
 Some of the features and tools include: